 - You can fit other canopies around it easily, which is necessary for crowded places like markets.
 When trying to place two angled leg canopies next to each other there will be some wasted space, which isn’t ideal where real estate is at a premium.

 - With a straight leg canopy, the square footprint of the base of the canopy matches the canopy top material area, which means you maximise the possible shade cover.
 In a slant leg design, the roof is more narrow than the base, which means you lose some shade.
 This is another reason you have to be careful with direct comparisons of slant and straight canopies.
-EXPAND

 At the end of the day as long as you weight/tie down your canopy, most people won’t notice the difference between a straight leg vs slant leg canopy when using in fair conditions.
 Slant frame canopies have an inherent structural resistance that helps them oppose wind from the side, however this is often negated by opportunistic manufacturers that make them as light (and therefore in most cases as weak) as possible.
-If you are looking for a really light beach shelter, this may be a good option.

 The best solution in my view is to pair the overall weightbearing strengths of a straight leg canopy (good for heavier canopy tops or hanging objects off the frame) with some ropes to secure it down, giving it some side wind resistance (here are some tips on how to setup a canopy).
 A straight leg canopy also maximises the shade area, and makes more sense when placed near other pop up canopies.